StarRocks/starrocks/docs/quick_start/Import_and_query.md

-# Import and query data
+# Load and query data

 This QuickStart tutorial will lead you step by step in loading data into the table you created (see [Create a table](../quick_start/Create_table.md) for more instruction), and running a query on the data.